gcallah/BookReviews/coyne_hall.md

 of human action must begin with the individual, is the correct approach for studying economic phenomena.
 But I think this assertion is unjustified.
-The the study of individual motivations certainly should not be neglected, and it can yield very important insights about social phenomena But that does not mean that it is the only correct approach to understanding them.
+The the study of individual motivations certainly should not be neglected, and it can yield very important insights about social phenomena.
+But that does not mean that it is the only correct approach to understanding them.
 If we wish to understand the rise of Nazism in Germany, we may take undertake a study of the individual motivations of people who joined the Nazi